 Thornburgh: Cheers.
 You have picked this drink for ethnic reasons?

 Vidyarthi: Sure.
 Why not?

-Vidyarthi: As a kid, you just see your parents and their friends drinking Johnny Walker Black Label, and eating curry, or cooking what they call a karoga, which is a Wednesday evening get-together where people cook a curry around a fire.
+Vidyarthi: As a kid, you just see your parents and their friends drinking Johnnie Walker Black Label, and eating curry, or cooking what they call a karoga, which is a Wednesday evening get-together where people cook a curry around a fire.
 It’s very stereotypical.